jenny07007/fullstackopen2020/part8/README.md

 ###

 - the callback function is given a reference to the cache and the data returned by the mutation as parameters.
-- it's possible to disable cache for the wholw app or single queries [fetchPolicy](https://www.apollographql.com/docs/react/api/react/hooks/#options) as `no-cache`
+- it's possible to disable cache for the whole app or a single query [fetchPolicy](https://www.apollographql.com/docs/react/api/react/hooks/#options) as `no-cache`

 ```js
 const [createPerson] = useMutation(CREATE_PERSON, {